 Name of school/setting

 Child's name

 Group/class/form

 Address

 Name of medicine

 Procedures to be taken in an emergency

 Contact Information

 Name

 Daytime phone no.

 Relationship to child

-I would like my son/daughter to keep his/her medicine on him/her for use as necessary.
+I would like my son/daughter to keep necessary. his/her medicine on him/her for use as

-I understand that s/he must comply with the conditions contained in the school policy.
+I understand that s/he must comply w policy. ith the conditions contained in the school

 Signed

+Date